 For the Lingon-project I wanted to try out some design solutions I normally wouldn’t choose for myself.
 I often begin a project thinking that I’m the one who is going to play it on recordings or in concerts, but this time I made up my own “dream client”.

 My client was someone who preferred the feel of vintage guitars but with a simple yet modern look.
-With vintage I mean, in this case, a sturdy one piece neck with a V-profile, P-90 single coil pickups and a wrap-around bridge.
+With vintage I mean, in this case, a sturdy one-piece neck with a soft V-profile, P-90 single coil pickups and a wrap-around bridge.

-I got lucky with the materials, I found a really nice piece of mahogany with straight grain, big enough to make both the neck and the body without having to join any pieces together (except for the neck joint and headstock).
-On top of everything it was so light I didn’t have to make it lighter by drilling holes in it.
+I got lucky with the materials, I found a really nice piece of mahogany with straight grain, big enough to make both the neck and the body without having to join any pieces together (except for the heel and headstock).
+On top of everything it was so light, I didn’t have to make it lighter by drilling holes in it.

 Taking my time working the wood without rushing it and letting the guitar be what it wanted to be was a risk worth taking in the end.
 I added several subtle details like the magpie logo carved out of moose bone but not too many as this is a guitar, first and foremost, meant to be played and enjoyed.

 Well, like so many stories, this one has a happy ending too.
 It didn’t take long for Lingon to find it’s “dream client” and as I am writing this it is enjoying the summer in Spain.